-3. Brainpool SignatureScheme Types
+4. Brainpool SignatureScheme Types

-According to [RFC8446], the name space SignatureScheme is used for the negotiation of elliptic curve groups for authentication via the "signature_algorithms" extension.
-This document adds new SignatureScheme types to three elliptic curves defined in [RFC5639] as follows.
+According to [RFC8446], the name space SignatureScheme is used for the negotiation of elliptic curve groups for authentication via the "signature\algorithms" extension.
+Besides, it is required to specify the hash function that is used to hash the message before signing.
+This document adds new SignatureScheme types for three elliptic curves defined in [RFC5639] as follows.